TJHeuvel/rival-doc/Samples/PlatformerSample/Input.md

----
-layout: default
-title: Input
-parent: Platformer Sample
-grand_parent: Samples
-nav_order: 2
----

-# Input
+# Platformer Sample - Input

 `PlatformerPlayerInputsSystem` gathers input from Unity's input system, and writes those inputs to all `PlatformerPlayerInputs` components present in the world.